qubyte/BibDirective/README.md

 pdflatex.
 The original post on TeX.sx can be found [here](http://tex.stackexchange.com/q/38348/9043).

 This script was conceived to allow the selection of a bibliography engine in a similar way.
-At present it handles biber and BibTeX.
+At present it handles biber and BibTeX (all lower case, since it uses a regular expression to extract the command to use)

 `% !BIB TS-program = bibtex`

+or

+`% !BIB TS-program = biber`

-By telling your TeX shell to use this as your bibliography processor, the script checks for a line like the above to determine the engine to use.
+By telling your TeX shell to use this script as your bibliography processor, the script checks for a line like the above to determine the engine to use.
 If no line is given, it defaults to BibTeX.